barel-guy/Knesset-Analysis/README.md

 # Knesset Analysis

-A final project for the "Dynamic Networks and NLP" course, by Gal Astrach and Guy Barel.
+A final project for the "Dynamic Networks and NLP" course, by Guy Barel and Gal Astrach.

 Explanation of the code: